StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/waitingfordata.md

 ## Troubleshooting

-Troubleshooting steps can be found in the StackState support Knowledge base guide to [troubleshoot the StackState AWS StackPack](https://l.stackstate.com/ui-aws-support-kb).
+Troubleshooting steps can be found in the Rancher Observability support Knowledge base guide to [troubleshoot the Rancher Observability AWS StackPack](https://l.stackstate.com/ui-aws-support-kb).